Early Books About the Yukon and/or the Klondike Gold Fields

 The Klondike Rainmaker

-The story of how one 'scientist' tried to create a world that was perfect for gold miners.
+The story of how one 'scientist' tried to create weather that was perfect for gold miners.

 Klondike River, 1898